-These crackers assuage any crunch cravings, especially nice for those devoted to a grain-free Paleo diet.
-I did a few versions of these babies, in order to decide what flavors matched best with what.
+When developing this recipe, I did a few versions of these babies, in order to decide what flavors matched best with what.
 The cumin seeds add an almost a lemony zing, with the flavor profile akin to Indian and Moroccan cuisines.
 Therefore, they make a perfect vessel for dipping into hummus, (for non-Paleo participants, that is—beans are also not allowed).
 For traditional Paleoists, pair with guacamole, a swath of butter or sliced avocado, or enjoy nakedly on their own.
 If you like this recipe, you might want to take a look at our Grain-Free Crunchy Bagel-Style Almond Crackers, which tops the crackers with a slew of nuts and seeds for a slightly different take.

 We included them on our charcuterie board, so people could match them with meat slices.
-Eat them with or in a salad, in lieu of croutons, they soak up the dressing nicely while keeping their crunch.
+You can also eat them with or in a salad, in lieu of croutons, they soak up the dressing nicely while keeping their crunch.
 Include some red pepper in the salad, the flavors really work especially well together.
 See my other paleo recipes, in the theme Purely Paleo.

 MAKES ROUGHLY 45 PIECES